-If you’ve ever thought, “will God really come through for me?”, you’re not alone.
-Find out why we can trust the Lord, what it really means to trust in the Lord with all your heart, and how to put trusting into practice daily.
+If you’ve ever thought, “Will God really come through for me?”, you’re not alone.
+Find out why you can trust the Lord, what it really means to trust in the Lord with all your heart, and how to put trusting God into practice daily.

 He’s answered them all.
 Every.
 Single.
 Prayer.
 And 99% have been answered “my way,” or even better than I could have imagined.

 But that mysterious 1%.
 The prayers that I pray for years, over and over, followed by what feels like silence.
 The answers I search so desparately for, but can’t find.